-How will this affect me
+How will this affect me?

-Over the next ten years we are proposing rates increases by an average of 7.2% each year.
-To see the impact on your specific property check this <insert link> and you can review the impacts of these rates changes in our sample rates table on page xx.
+Over the next ten years we are proposing rates increases by an average of 8.2 % each year.

+To see the impact on your specific property check this letstalk.mackenzie.govt.nz/LTP21 and you can review the impacts of these rates changes in our sample rates table on page 22.
 This revenue will cover our costs in the budget, pay back debt and store some away for future renewals (depreciation).
 It doesn't mean everyone's rates will increase by this amount though.
-How much you pay depends on a number of things, such as: